 To strengthen data security, a CASB is equipped with sophisticated tools to minimize the risk of costly leaks.
 These typically encompass a range of data protection and monitoring tools, including cloud data loss prevention (DLP) mechanisms, to protect sensitive data and battle shadow IT.

-In the CASB arsenal, other tools to prevent data leaks include encryption mechanisms, information rights management, authentication & authorization, access control, and tokenization.
+Other tools in the CASB arsenal to prevent data leaks include encryption mechanisms, information rights management, authentication and authorization, access control, and tokenization.

 2. Visibility

 Visibility is paramount if organizations are going to identify and protect sensitive data, whether it’s at rest or in motion.
-The visibility challenge that enterprises typically struggle with is the specter of having too many employees across multiple cloud environments juggling data at various endpoints.
+The visibility challenge that enterprises typically struggle with is having too many employees across multiple cloud environments juggling data at various endpoints.

 Having a CASB enables organizations to discover all their data in use, pinpoint shadow IT, scope redundancies, evaluate license costs, and provide reports on cloud expenditures.

-As a result, the capabilities of a CASB can equip organizations with visibility to observe how sensitive data travels, whether in the cloud, to and from the cloud, or from cloud-to-cloud environments.
+As a result, CASB capabilities can equip organizations with visibility to observe how sensitive data travels, whether in the cloud, to and from the cloud, or from cloud-to-cloud environments.

 3. Compliance

-The importance of data and its mass migration to the cloud has underscored the need for robust personal privacy protections.
-With the raft of regulatory laws around securing PII passed in recent years, enterprises increasingly face complex security enforcement demands.
+Data's importance and mass migration to the cloud has underscored the need for robust personal privacy protections.
+With the raft of regulatory laws passed in recent years around securing PII, enterprises are increasingly facing complex security enforcement demands.

 Aside from regulations with an international scope like the General Data Protection Regulation (GDPR), enterprises in different business verticals need to monitor their compliance with laws governing their respective industry.